cosinekitty/sapphire/doc/Sauce.md

 > https://cytomic.com/files/dsp/SvfLinearTrapOptimised2.pdf

 Sauce is very similar to the stereo filter [Gravy](Gravy.md), but is optimized for general polyphonic use.
+Sauce also includes a notch filter, which Gravy lacks.

+### Input

+At the top of the panel is an input port labeled IN.
+This is a polyphonic audio input port, supporting 1..16 channels.

+The four outputs (LP, BP, HP, and N) will have the same number of polyphonic channels each.

+Each filter is applied independently to every channel of the polyphonic input.

+### Cascade (CASC)

+The CASC knob is a cascade control.
+Cascade is how many times to "repeat" the original style Sauce filter.
+The default value of the CASC knob is 1, for backward compatibility with patches that use Sauce before it had a CASC control.

+The highest value allowed is 3.
+You can choose integer values like 1, 2, 3, for a specified number of repeated filters.
+Or you can use intermediate values to interpolate between cascaded filter stages.
+For example, if you set the CASC knob to 2.1, it is 10% the way from 2 to 3.
+Therefore, you will get a mix of 90% of a 2-stage filter plus 10% of a 3-stage filter.

+CASC is intentionally **monophonic** and **manual only**.
+The main reason is to enable CPU optimizations that assume the value cannot change very quickly.
+Usually Sapphire modules prefer allowing CV control of almost everything.
+This is an exception to keep Sauce as efficient as possible.

+Note: Higher values of CASC use **more CPU time**.

+Also, they can cause **resonance overload** when the RES control is also set to a high value.
+Sauce will flash a bright color and reset itself if the output goes outside &plusmn;100 volts.
+There is also a built-in [output limiter](#output-limiter) that you can enable to not worry so much about output levels.

 ### Controls